Boxing career of Manny Pacquiao

 Boxing historian Bert Sugar ranked Pacquiao as the greatest southpaw fighter of all time.
 Spanish media outlet Marca placed Pacquiao 16th on their Greatest Sportsmen of the 21st Century list.
 In 2021, Pacquiao held the top spot in DAZN's list of the top 10 boxers of the previous 30 years and as of 2022, he was ranked ninth in The Rings list of the top 100 boxers of all time.
 As of April 2025, BoxRec ranks Pacquiao as the greatest Asian professional boxer of all time.
+In 2025, he was also awarded the WBC's Fighter of the Century honor, becoming—alongside Sugar Ray Robinson—the only boxer to have won the "triple crown" of legacy awards: Fighter of the Year, Fighter of the Decade, and Fighter of the Century.

 Pacquiao was long rated as the best active boxer in the world, pound-for-pound, by most sporting news and boxing websites, including ESPN, Sports Illustrated, Sporting Life, Yahoo!
 Sports, About.com, BoxRec and The Ring, beginning from his climb to lightweight until his losses at welterweight in 2012.
 He was also the longest reigning top-ten active boxer on The Rings pound-for-pound list.

 Pacquiao has generated approximately 20.4 million total pay-per-view (PPV) buys and $1.29 billion in revenue from his 26 PPV bouts.
 His highly anticipated bout against Floyd Mayweather Jr. is the highest grossing PPV event in history, generating a record-breaking 4.6 million buys.
 According to Forbes, he was the second highest paid athlete in the world in 2015.